Frequently Asked Questions

-A self-directed field trip is one where you tour the zoo on your own without a Zoological Society educator/tour guide.
+A self-directed field trip is one where you tour the Milwaukee County Zoo on your own without a Zoological Society educator/tour guide.
 For self-directed Zoo visits ONLY, please register via our website at zoosociety.org/FieldTrips.
 You will receive an email confirmation of your registration.
-Field trip packets filled with ideas are available for you to download here.
+Field trip packets filled with ideas are available for you to download here

 What academic standards can field trips meet?

-Our education programs are aligned to the Wisconsin Academic Standards.
-Click hereto see a chart showing how each program corresponds with the state standards.
+Our education programs are aligned to the Next Generation Science, Common Core and Wisconsin Academic Standards.
+Click here to see a chart showing how each program corresponds with state standards.

 How many chaperones do I need to bring?
 Does that include teachers?